 - 1. Read and understand the Operator's Manual and all safety labels before operating the leveling system. - 2.
 Make sure that all controls are in the manual position before starting the combine. - 3.
 Clear the area of all bystanders, especially children, before starting the leveling system and during operation. - 4.
 Make sure all safety shields are in place before operating the combine.
 Never operate the machine with the shields removed. - 5.
 Keep hands, feet, hair and clothing away from all moving and/or rotating parts. - 6.
 Stay seated in the cab during operation. - 7.
 Operate controls only when sitting in the seat of the combine. - 8.
 To avoid engine damage, do not run the machine for extended periods of time when it is in the leveled over position. - 9.
 Always travel at a safe speed.
 Use caution when making turns or traversing ditches. - 10.
-The leveling system is equipped with a maximum level warning lamp.
-This lamp indicates when the machine has reached its maximum leveling capability.
-There are restrictions as to tread width and tire selection for combines used in harvesting slopes greater than the maximum leveling capability of the leveling system.
+There are restrictions as to tread width and tire selection.
 Refer to page 13 for important information on these restrictions. - 11.
-The use of after-market grain tank extensions is prohibited from use on combines equipped with the Model 26-2800 leveling system. - 12.
-Level Limit Stops should be used on combines that rely on the limit switches to stop the leveling prematurely to prevent sheet metal damage (Refer to Page 19).
+The use of after-market grain tank extensions is prohibited from use on combines equipped with the Model 2970 leveling system.